Imalent MS18 review (100,000 lumens flashlight)

 I did another test tonight with a full battery and got some surprising numbers.
 Keep in mind that the numbers show from startup.
 So after 30 seconds the output and throw would have decreased.
 But I am happy to have measured 540,000cd 540 Kcd at startup!
 Pretty impressive for this kind of light!

-Still dialed down in order to see the difference between the most powerful ones.
-The MS18 would just be a bright white picture without any details.
+For the following beamshots, I dialed down my camera so the brightest lights would just be a bright white picture without any details.

 As you can see, the Imalent MS18 is a serious beast!